 Imagine walking into a hospital in the 1800s.
-Not a sleek, sanitized, beep-filled building.
-Think bloodstained aprons, surgeons reusing scalpels without blinking, and a faint smell of decay that just kind of hangs in the air.
+Not a sleek, sanitized, beep-filled building with hand sanitizer dispensers every ten feet.
+Think bloodstained aprons worn with pride, surgeons reusing scalpels without even wiping them down, and a faint smell of decay that just kind of hangs in the air like an unwelcome guest.

 That was normal.
 Surgery was basically a game of survival, and the house usually won.